acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 The Article editor is specifically designed for writing, editing and annotating scientific texts.
 There are three main types of annotations:

 - *Comments* (or rather, Comment Threads).
 Similar to Microsoft Word or Apple Pages.
 - *Citations*.
-Linked to a Zotero Item.
+Ranges that are linked to a Zotero Item (a publication).
 - *Named Entities*.
 People, places, artifacts, etc. As a basic type, they can have a Relation Type, a Duration and the actual Entity.

-The data for *Citations* and for *Named Entities* is stored directly in the document tree, whereas the comments are only referenced with a UUID with their content stored separately on the server.
+The data for *Citations* and for *Named Entities* is stored directly in the document tree, whereas the *Comments* are only referenced with a UUID with their content stored separately on the server.

 An Article (document) can currently contain several types of nodes / blocks: